Skip to content

 grok.defaultModel "" Model ID for new sessions.
 Empty = CLI default.

-grok.defaultEffort "" Reasoning effort (low / medium / high / xhigh / max).
+grok.defaultEffort "" Reasoning effort forwarded as --reasoning-effort (none / minimal / low / medium / high / xhigh).
 Empty = CLI default.
-Changing this restarts the session.
+Changing it restarts the session.

 grok.includeActiveFileByDefault true Auto-add the active editor as a context chip.